mroonga/mroonga/doc/source/reference.rst

 I found an unlisted SQL command
 -------------------------------

-If you find unlisted SQL command and confirm whether the SQL command works well or not, please send a patch against `the source file <https://github.com/mroonga/mroonga/blob/master/doc/source/reference.rst>`_ to list it.
+If you find unlisted SQL command and confirm whether the SQL command works well or not, we want to list it.
+Please mail it to `us <http://groonga.org/docs/community.html>`_ or send a patch against `the source file <https://github.com/mroonga/mroonga/blob/master/doc/source/reference.rst>`_ by pull request system on GitHub.

 List of server variables
 ------------------------